dbp/website/index.markdown

 ## Daniel Patterson

+I'm part of a small worker-owned software contracting company, [Position Development](http://positiondev.com).
 I studied math and computer science at <a href="http://cs.brown.edu">Brown University</a>.
 I'm interested in algorithms, programming languages, and where they intersect with education.
 This is my personal website, with writing, code and contact information.

 ## Contact